n3xem/gh-otui/README.en.md

 # gh-otui

-It is pronounced as /oˈtuː.i/.
+It is read as /oˈtuː.i/.

 gh-otui = gh + org + tui

 ![otui](https://github.com/user-attachments/assets/0c7626eb-c639-4f4c-86e1-b4ba6dab5bec)
-(All repositories displayed in GIF are public ones belonging to the organization I am part of.)
+(All repositories displayed in the GIF belong to public ones within the organization I belong to.)

-gh-otui is a CLI tool that combines gh and ghq with a fuzzy finder (peco, fzf).
+gh-otui is a CLI tool that combines gh, ghq, and fuzzy finders (peco, fzf).
-You can search and browse across organizations and your own repositories using the fuzzy finder mechanism and clone them with ghq.
-This is particularly convenient when developing across multiple repositories, as you can complete cloning using only the CLI if you know the repository name.
+You can traverse and search/view organizations and your own repositories using the fuzzy finder mechanism, and clone them with ghq.
+It is particularly convenient when developing across multiple repositories because if you know the repository name, you can complete the cloning using only the CLI.

 ## Features

-- Lists GitHub organizations and your own repositories
+- List of GitHub organizations and your own repositories
 - Interactive repository selection using a fuzzy finder
-- Clones the selected repository using ghq (if it is not already cloned)
+- Cloning of the selected repository with ghq (if it is not already cloned)
-- Visual display of cloned repositories (✓ mark)
+- Visual indication of already cloned repositories (✓ mark)

 ## Prerequisite Tools

 - [GitHub CLI](https://cli.github.com/) (gh)
 - [ghq](https://github.com/x-motemen/ghq)
 - [peco](https://github.com/peco/peco)
   - Or [fzf](https://github.com/junegunn/fzf).
-You can use fzf by setting the environment variable `GH_OTUI_SELECTOR` to `fzf`.
-If the environment variable is not set, it will use whichever of peco or fzf is installed.
+By setting the environment variable `GH_OTUI_SELECTOR` to `fzf`, you can use fzf.
+If no environment variable is specified, it will use whichever is installed, peco or fzf.
 If both are installed, peco takes precedence.

 ## Installation

 ```bash